Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 Independent personal trainer

 But with great power comes great responsibility, right?
-As an independent personal trainer, you can’t rely on an already established brand (like at a gym) to bring you clients.
-You will be responsible for doing your own marketing and bringing in new clients.
+As an independent personal trainer, you can’t rely on an established brand (like a gym) to bring you clients.
+You will be responsible for doing your marketing and bringing in new clients.

 It can be easier to go independent after you’ve spent some time working for a gym.
 At the gym, you can build a roster of loyal clients and grow your network.
 Start marketing yourself and start building an audience online.
-Once you go independent, it will be much easier to get new clients because of the groundwork you’ve already laid.
+Once you go independent, getting new clients will be much easier because of the groundwork you’ve already laid.

-You can be highly successful as an independent personal trainer, but you will need to hustle.
-Many trainers find that the hard work is worth it for the ability to make your own schedule, be your own boss, and scale without limit.
+You can be highly successful as an independent personal trainer but must hustle.
+Many trainers find the hard work worth it for the ability to make your schedule, be your boss, and scale without limit.

 Chapter 3